Special Educational Needs & Disabilites (SEND)

 - We will make sure that all records about your child are passed on as soon as possible.

 - When moving classes in school:

 - Information will be passed on to the new class teacher IN ADVANCE and in most cases, a planning meeting will take place with the new teacher.
-All Educational Plans will be shared with the new teacher.
+All Assess, Plan, Do, Review documents will be shared with the new teacher.

 - If your child would be helped by a book to support them understand moving on then it will be made available for them.

 - Your child will do focused learning about aspects of transition to support their understanding of the changes ahead.

 - Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.

 - The SENCO meets with SENCOs from secondary schools to ensure that relevant information is passed on.